The Queensland Trail Running Championships are here!

-- The top 5 males and females are allocated points (If necessary the top 10, but the administrative burden needs to be kept down) in each of the participating events
+- The top 5 males and females are allocated points (Next year we may consider to include the top 10, but the administrative burden needs to be kept down) in each of the participating events

 - Points for top 5 place getters are awarded as follows:

 - 5pts for 1st place, 4pts/2nd, 3pts/3rd, 2pts/4th, 1pt/5th

 - For the 100km category only the three best placings for competitors at different events count – there are some 100km events close together, so to allow recovery, only the three best results count and if there is a tie – TRAQ may look at any ‘head-to-head’ results or other ways, to determine the stronger runner.

 - At the end of the series – December 2020 – the male and female with the highest overall score (across the different categories) are the Queensland Trail Running Champions.

 - At the end of the series the male and female with the highest score in each category are the Queensland Trail Running Champions of their categories (e.g. Male/Female Category 2 Long Course Champions).